When does a replacement kitchen or bathroom need building regulations approval?

 • access (heights of sockets and switches)

-If you're in any doubt then speak to your Local Authority building control team who can offer advice and guidance on how to comply.
+If you're in any doubt then speak to your Principal Designer and/or Principal Contractor who can offer advice and guidance on how to comply.

 Find your local authority's contact details here